aalbrechtsen/popgen21/GWASexercises.md

 And let's try to do it using the simplest association test for case-control data, the allelic test, which you just performed in R in exercise 1B.

-The PLINK2 option "--bfile data/gwa"" will specify that the data PLINK2 should analyse are the files in folder called "data" with the prefix "gwa".
+The PLINK option "--bfile data/gwa"" will specify that the data PLINK should analyse are the files in folder called "data" with the prefix "gwa".

 "—assoc" specifies that we want to use perform GWAS using the allelic test

-"—adjust"" tells PLINK2 to output a file that includes p-values that are adjusted for multiple testing using Bonferroni correction as well as other fancier methods.
+"—adjust"" tells PLINK to output a file that includes p-values that are adjusted for multiple testing using Bonferroni correction as well as other fancier methods.

-Now perform the allelic test on all the SNPs int the dataset using PLINK2 by typing:
+Now perform the allelic test on all the SNPs int the dataset using PLINK by typing:
 ```
-plink2  --bfile data/gwa --logistic --adjust
+plink  --bfile data/gwa --logistic --adjust
 ```

-Take a look at the text PLINK2 prints to your screen.
+Take a look at the text PLINK prints to your screen.
 Specifically, note the

  - number of SNPs